Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/controls/overlays.rst

    *Only affects face-select mode.*
 Creases
    Display edges marked with a crease for the :doc:`Subdivision Surface Modifier </modeling/modifiers/generate/subsurf>`.
 Sharp
    Display sharp edges, used with the edge split modifier.
 Bevel
-   Display weights created for the
-   :doc:`Bevel Modifier </modeling/modifiers/generate/bevel>`.
+   Display weights created for the :doc:`Bevel Modifier </modeling/modifiers/generate/bevel>`.
 Seams
    Display the UV unwrapping seams.
 Edge Marks and Face Marks
    Used by Freestyle.

 Shading
 -------

 Hidden Wire
-   Show only front-facing wire-frames.
+   Show only front-facing wireframes.
    This is useful for a re-topology workflow.

    .. tip::